ehsanbabavu/ariyabot/replit.md

 - `CARDANOSCAN_API_KEY`: For Cardano blockchain transaction retrieval (can also be configured via admin panel)
 - WhatsApp integration tokens (configured per user in admin panel)

-**Note**: Blockchain API tokens (Cardano, Tron, Ripple) are now managed through the admin panel at `/admin/cardano-settings` and stored in the database.
+**Note**: Blockchain API tokens (Cardano, Tron, Ripple) are now managed through the admin panel at `/cardano-settings` (accessible from Settings menu in admin panel) and stored in the database.
 Environment variables serve as fallback only.

 ## Development Workflow
 - **Start Dev Server**: `npm run dev` (automatically configured)